Lima Memorial Health System Logo

 • Septic shock

-Bleeding into the adrenal glands causes not enough adrenal hormones to be produced.
+Bleeding into the adrenal glands makes the glands unable to produce enough adrenal hormones.
 This is called adrenal crisis, and it leads to symptoms such as:

 • Dizziness, weakness